winitzki/scall/tutorial/programming_dhall.md

 Specifically, in the code of `sumListInt` and `printTree`, where are the parts that iterate over the data?

 Indeed, the functions `sumListInt` and `printTree` are _not_ recursive.
-These functions do perform a kind of iteration over the data stored in the list or in the tree.
+These functions do perform a kind of iteration over the data stored in  lists or  trees.
 But the iteration is not performed via loops or recursion.
 Instead, iteration is _hard-coded_ in the values `list : ListInt` and `tree : TreeText`.

-To see how, consider the value `example1` shown above:
+To see how this works, consider the value `example1` shown above:

 ```dhall
 let example1 : ListInt = cons +123 (cons -456 (cons +789 nil))